ascend4/ascend4/A4SQP_C_API.md

 client.
 It can render ASCEND variable names, relation names, source indices, solver status, and progress callback output.

-Current ASCEND defaults differ from the C API in some places.
-Notably, `asc_a4sqp_params.c` still defines `scaleopt=ROW_2NORM`, while the current C API accepts only `scaleopt=NONE` and otherwise relies on `SetA4SqpProblemScaling`.
-This needs review because the ASCEND adapter now passes raw callback values through the C API solve path.
+Current ASCEND defaults differ from the bare C API in some places.
+Notably, `asc_a4sqp_params.c` defines `scaleopt=ROW_2NORM`, while the C API object default remains `scaleopt=NONE` for IPOPT-like external callers.
+The CUTEst driver sets `ROW_2NORM` explicitly by default so benchmark runs use the same row-scaling mode as ASCEND unless overridden.

 The ASCEND default for `elastic_penalty_growth` is `1.0` to avoid changing legacy model behaviour by default.
 The C API and CUTEst path default to `10.0`